Surya2004-janardhan/Surya2004-janardhan/README.md

 ## 4 Bits

-- Comfortable across the stack — frontend, backend, databases, and infra
+- Comfortable across the stack [frontend, backend, databases, and infra]
 - Lately deep in LLM agents, RAG pipelines, and agentic workflows
 - Have shipped projects that are actually running, not just sitting on local
 - Open to collaborating on something worth building